dunefro/data-structures-algorithms/golang/section_1/chapter_1/README.md

 6. There are also different kind of complexity like
     * a.
 Brute Force - Less memory efficient and slow to run
     * b.
 Divide and conquer - Recursively solve your problem to combine to the solution
+    * c.
+Backtracking - It constructs the solution incrementally